-Look at any newsstand or magazine rack, and you’ll see headlines declaring that you’re not having enough sex.
+If you look at any newsstand or magazine rack, you’ll see headlines declaring that you’re not having enough sex.
 Overlooking the fact that the magazine doesn’t know you from the next guy, these stories are very good at grabbing your attention.

-Some men that come to me for treatment seem to have a sense of entitlement.
-They believe that they need sex 3 or 4 times a week in order to be “happy,” and I tell them it’s important that we take some time to explore where an idea like that came from.
+Some men that come to me for sex addiction therapy seem to have a sense of entitlement.
+They believe that they need sex three or four times a week in order to be “happy.”
+And I tell them it’s important that we take some time to explore where an unhealthy idea like that came from.

 If we round up the usual suspects, we would be looking at the following…

 The Fantasy of Porn is Spilling Over Into Reality

 Men who watch porn excessively, or men with true sex and porn addictions, can have an extremely difficult time metering their expectations of what sex ought to be like.
 Since so much porn is made by men, for men, the emphasis behind these video clips is merely “getting off.”
 There is no thought whatsoever given to what their partner may enjoy, how a real woman might react to this scene playing out in an actual bedroom, or who the partner even is.